Please take the time to read through the DIY recipe hints, tips and important information thoroughly.

 Keep an eye on your balms and take them out of the fridge or freezer once they’ve set.
 As a guide, this usually takes approximately thirty to forty minutes in the fridge, and ten to fifteen minutes in the freezer.

-especially if you are brand new to DIY.
+Adjust your expectations – Especially if you are brand new to DIY.
 If you’re used to crystal-clear, squeaky-clean glasses, then you might not love the dishwasher tablet recipe; if you’re used to antiperspirant deodorant, you might not be an immediate fan of the deodorant recipe.
 Just remember why you’re giving DIY a go and keep at it.
 I can almost guarantee you will adjust and love the results in the long run.

 Read each recipe in its entirety before starting – This will help prepare your mind.
 Then, ensure you have all the ingredients and tools handy, so you can maximise your recipe success.

-It is difficult to guarantee the outcome of any given recipe, and you might find yourself making one batch of something with great success, only to find yourself making it again and being less than happy with the result.
+Be forgiving when it comes to results – It is difficult to guarantee the outcome of any given recipe, and you might find yourself making one batch of something with great success, only to find yourself making it again and being less than happy with the result.
 Because there are so many elements that may affect recipe success, if this happens to you, the best advice I have is to ‘dust it off’ and try again.

 Recipes may be halved, or doubled – This is handy when sharing your creations, just make sure your appliance or bowl size will accommodate your alterations.
 Some recipes are written specifically for 50ml or 100ml bottles, but these quantities can be altered (I have suggested the most common size).
 However, for those recipes described as single use, I’d encourage you to leave as they are.

-This blog includes essential information on shelf life.
+Always keep preservation in mind – This blog includes essential information on shelf life.

+Label everything you make!
 Chances are you won’t remember what is in that bottle or jar a few weeks down the track.

 I have no doubt you’ll have success with these tips under your belt!!
 Happy making!

-Krissy has sold over 40,000 copies of her natural DIY recipe books, including her award-winning book, Naturally Inspired - Simple DIY Recipes for Body Care and Cleaning, and her newly-released kids book, Make & Play - Natural DIY Recipes for Kids.
+Krissy wants to see a world where people make conscious choices that honour both humans and habitat.
+It is her mission to gently guide people towards this beautiful way of life.
+With a background in education and health promotion, she devotes her time to increasing awareness on common and avoidable toxins, as well as educating individuals on simple ways they can adjust their lifestyles to better serve themselves, and the planet.
+Natural DIY is Krissy’s speciality, and she has sold over 40,000 copies of her recipe books, including her award-winning book, Naturally Inspired - Simple DIY Recipes for Body Care and Cleaning, and her kids book, Make & Play - Natural DIY Recipes for Kids.
 She offers honest and gentle guidance, education and 100+ natural DIY recipes on her website.